zarr-developers/gsoc/2022/ideas-list.md

 > Expected Outcome 🔖

-- This project will give the contributor insight into low-level details for several file formats and compression techniques as well as the importance of standardisation for keeping readable.
+- This project will give the contributor insight into low-level details for several file formats and compression techniques as well as the importance of standardisation for keeping data readable.
-- The registry build by contributor will serve as a critical bridge between several communities for different programming language like Python, C, Java as well as multiple file formats like Zarr, NetCDF, HDF5 etc.
+- The registry built by the contributor will serve as a critical bridge between several communities for different programming language like Python, C, Java as well as multiple file formats like Zarr, NetCDF, HDF5 etc.

 > Prerequisites 👍🏻